-Bedford Audubon Society is pleased to announce the availability of a ten-week paid internship opportunity in the Leon Levy Native Garden, located at Bylane Farm, our center of operations in Katonah, New York, for college students pursuing a degree in landscape architecture, landscape design, horticulture, natural resources, or similar environmental fields.
+Bedford Audubon Society is pleased to announce the availability of a ten-week paid internship opportunity in the Leon Levy Native Garden, located at Bylane Farm, our center of operations in Katonah, New York, for college students pursuing a degree in botany, horticulture, environmental science, landscape architecture, landscape design, natural resources, or similar environmental fields.

 For more than a century, Bedford Audubon has studied, protected, and celebrated nature in the lower Hudson Valley.
 Today, we invite you to join our journey to protect birds and wildlife from habitat loss, climate change, and other threats, and to experience and share the wonder of nature.

 Located at the historic Bylane Farm, the Leon Levy Native Garden is the cornerstone of our Bird Friendly Communities efforts.
 The Garden and associated programs educate, empower, and engage landowners to utilize native plants and natural landscaping practices to create backyard wildlife oases and inspire neighborhood-level conservation.
 A garden expansion and renovation plan was designed by the award-winning Larry Weaner Landscape Associates.

 The ideal candidate for the Leon Levy Native Garden Intern

 The candidate should be self-motivated and able to work successfully independently and in a supportive team atmosphere.
 Further, the candidate should be in good physical condition and willing to work outside for extended periods and in a casual yet professional office environment.
 Candidates should hold a valid driver’s license and have personal transportation.

 - Identify sources of plants prescribed in the plan and select individual specimens.